randomdrth/MyNeuralNetwork/README.md

 ---

-## 💡 Why Build a Neural Network from Scratch?
+## 💡 Why?

-In both academic and professional settings, I’ve worked extensively with pre-built models from high-level libraries like TensorFlow and PyTorch.
+In both my academic and professional settings, I have worked extensively with pre-built models from high-level libraries like TensorFlow and PyTorch.
 While these tools are efficient, they often abstract away the inner workings of the models—especially when it comes to fine-tuning or optimization.

 This project is my effort to deepen my understanding of how neural networks really work under the hood.
-I intentionally avoided machine learning libraries and instead relied solely on `NumPy` to implement everything—from weight initialization and forward propagation to backpropagation and gradient updates.
+I intentionally avoided machine learning libraries and instead relied solely on `NumPy` to implement everything, from weight initialization and forward propagation to backpropagation and gradient updates.

 ---

-## 🔧 What the Code Does
+## 🔧 What?

 The notebook is divided into clear, functional sections: